newrelic/infra-integrations-sdk/docs/v3tov4.md

 ### Inventory

-The API for creating inventory has changed a little bit.
-Now you need to create an Inventory which can be attached to an Entity or Integration.
+The API for creating inventory is almost the same.
+Inventory can be attached to an Entity or Integration.

 In SDK v3, an inventory item was added like this